raspberrypilearning/raspberry-pi-command/en/step_4.md

 ```

+--- collapse ---
+---
+title: Answer
+---

 In the second command, the word "World" uses regular weight font whereas in the first command, the bold setting is still turned on.
+--- /collapse ---

 --- /task ---